Repeated quantum backflow and overflow: Numerical calculation

-The generalised eigenvalue problems in Lemma~\ref{lemma: spectral_recipe} reduce to standard eigenvalue problems if the trial vectors $\chi_n$ are orthonormal.
+If $\psi^{(N)}\to \psi \in \mathcal{H}$ in norm then \begin{enumerate} \item the sequence of generalised eigenvalues $(\lambda_N)_{N \in \mathbb{N}}$ converges; \item the sequence of vectors $(\psi^{(N)})_{N \in \mathbb{N}}$ is a Weyl sequence for $\lambda = \lim_{N \to \infty} \lambda_N$, i.e., $\|\psi^{(N)}\|=1$ and $\|(A-\lambda I)\psi^{(N)}\|\to 0$; \item the limiting vector $\psi$ is an eigenvector for $A$ with eigenvalue $\lambda$. \end{enumerate} \end{prop} The proof of Proposition~\ref{prop: spectral_recipe} may be found in Supplementary section~\ref{spectral_recipe_appendix}.
+The generalised eigenvalue problems in Proposition~\ref{prop: spectral_recipe} reduce to standard eigenvalue problems if the trial vectors $\chi_n$ are orthonormal.
 In principle one could always orthogonalise to express the matrix elements in a Gram-Schmidt basis, but this introduces a nontrivial computational overhead and the generalised eigenproblem may be preferred.